 Scope and application

-APES 225 took effect on 1 January 2009 and was revised in May 2012, December 2015 and March 2018.
-The revised standard is effective for valuation engagements or assignments commencing on or after 1 July 2018.
+APES 225 Valuation Services was originally issued in July 2008 and revised in May 2012, December 2015 and March 2018 (extant APES 225).
+APES 225 has been revised by APESB in July 2019.
+The revised standard is effective for valuation engagements or assignments commencing on or after 1 January 2020.
 It requires members in Australia to adhere to its mandatory requirements when they perform a valuation engagement or assignment.
 For members outside of Australia the scope of the Standard must be followed as long as local laws and/or regulations are not contravened.

 Fundamental responsibilities of members

 APES 225 requires members to observe and comply with their public interest obligations when they perform a valuation engagement or assignment.
-Further, they must comply with Section 100 - Introduction and Fundamental Principles of APES 110 Code of Ethics for Professional Accountants (the Code) and relevant law or regulation.
+Further, they must comply with the Fundamental Principles of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) and relevant law or regulation.

 The Standard requires that members comply with their professional obligations established in accordance with the Code in respect of: